richardbaihe/pytorch_docker/README.md

-# Docker of anaconda with pytorch and tensorflow
+# DAPT - Docker of anaconda with pytorch and tensorflow

 ![](logo.png)